eoscostarica/eos-local/README.md

 MIT © [EOS Costa Rica](https://eoscostarica.io/)

 ## Contributing
-If you want to make a contribution to this repository, please follow the steps below:
+If you want to contribute to this repository, please follow the steps below:

 1. Fork the project
 2. Create a new branch (`git checkout -b feat/sometodo`)